cubeapm/docs/docs/Installation/2_baremetal.md

 ## Next Steps

-After installing Cube, head over to the [Configure CubeAPM](../02_configure/02_configure.md) section for details of all available configuration parameters.
+After installing CubeAPM, head over to the [Configure CubeAPM](../configuration/configuration.md) section for details of all available configuration parameters.